This post is also available in: Dutch

 In the Piazza dei Miracoli, you have the best view of the Tower of Pisa and you can also photograph it most beautifully.
 Many people try to do this as creatively as possible by pretending to push it over or capture it like an ice cream.
 At a stall, I pay a euro for an empty cone and then make several brave attempts.

 If you want, you can also climb the Leaning Tower.
-For this, you have to buy a ticket of € 18 (price in 2020) and choose the time you want to climb the Leaning Tower.
-There is only limited space, so this is all arranged very strictly.
+For this, you need to purchase a ticket for €18 (price as of 2020) and select the time you would like to climb the Leaning Tower.
+There is limited space, so everything is arranged very strictly.
 Be careful, you can’t bring your bag inside.
-You must hand it over (free of charge) next to the box office at the Opera della Primaziale Pisana.
+You must hand it over (free of charge) at the box office located next to the Opera della Primaziale Pisana.
 Do this well before it is your turn to climb the Leaning Tower of Pisa – if you’re late, they will deny you entrance.

 How high is the Tower of Pisa?